BMW 5 Series (E60): BMW 5 Series Security

 The E60 was available as 'Security' models, a factory armoured version which was unveiled at the 2005 Frankfurt Motor Show.
 Built with ballistic steel, aramid, polyethylene and 21mm polycarbonate layered glass it was certified at VR4 level of VPAM's Bullet Resistant Vehicle guidelines (1999).
 The armoured areas include the entire passenger cell, battery terminals and Engine Control Unit.
 As standard they included an intercom system and panic alarm.

 The Security models were built using the mechanicals of the 530i or the 550i, with upgraded suspension and braking systems.
 Production of the Security models began alongside the series model at BMW's Dingolfing plant, with armouring prepared before being shipped to a specialist facility in Toluca, Mexico, where the vehicles complete the final assembly stage.

-Long-wheelbase sedan (China only)
+Long-wheelbase saloon (China only)

 A long-wheelbase (LWB) version of the E60 5 Series was offered in China.
 Models included the 520Li, 523Li, 525Li, and 530Li.
 The wheelbase was increased to 3030 mm from the original wheelbase of 2,890 mm, a 140 mm increase.

 BMW 5 Series Authority Vehicle

 The 5 Series Authority Vehicle is designed for police forces, fire services, and emergency rescue services.
-It has a firearm bracket in the rear center armrest.
+It has a firearm bracket in the rear centre armrest.